kamranmuazzam/aca-demia/pages/Perichondritis.md

-definition:: It is defined as inflammation of the perichondrium of the pinna

 - alias::
   ICD-11_Code::
+- #definition It is defined as inflammation of the perichondrium of the pinna
 - ## Etiology
   background-color:: blue
 	- ### Causative Agents